Erasiel/algds-eng/exercises/exercises_09_graphs.md

 ### Exercise 8

 Design and implement an algorithm that determines a correct topological sort of a directed acyclic graph (DAG).
 Use the implementation of dept-first search from Exercise 6.
-You don't have to check wether the graph is truly a DAG.
+You don't have to check whether the graph is truly a DAG.